 WordPress is open-source software and it is free to download, customize, and use.
 WordPress is supported by a community of developers that enhance and add features to the product.

 CETC WordPress Classes

 In our Introduction to WordPress class, you will learn the basic knowledge necessary to create, publish, and maintain your own blog or content management site.
-Our Intermediate WordPress class will teach you how to customize your WordPress site including transfering HTML pages, modifying CSS, creating navigation menus, and updating headers and background images.
+Our Intermediate WordPress class will teach you how to customize your WordPress site including working with widgets, modifying page layout, creating navigation menus, customizing CSS, and updating headers and background images.